New study links our gut bacteria with our cholesterol and body fat levels

 To explain this a little further, HDL is a ‘good’ cholesterol which helps maintain a healthy heart, whereas high triglyceride levels, which are another kind of ‘blood fat’, is associated with an increase in the likelihood of heart disease.
 Having a high BMI, or being overweight is again associated with an increase in the chances of developing heart disease.

 So how can the levels of these be connected to the bacteria in our gut?
 There have already been studies linking gut bacteria with the processing of our bile salts which in turn is linked to the processing and excretion of excess cholesterol in our body.
-There is also increasing research to suggest that our microbiome is connected to our weight, and even food cravings.
+There is also increasing research to suggest that our microbiome is connected to our weight (healthcare practitioners can follow the link to read more), and even food cravings.
 It’s also becoming increasingly clear that different strains of gut bacteria have different roles to play.
 The problem of course is that one of the things modern life appears to harm in our body is the diversity of our gut microbiome.
 Alcohol, stress, antibiotics and even caesarean birth can affect this.
 It is thought that it is this diversity that maintains good health.
 Read more about this here.

 This particular study involved analyzing the faecal samples from 893 adults ranging from 18-80.
 These samples were assessed as to how variable the gut microbial composition was in terms of microbial richness and diversity.
 They then assessed how microbial richness and diversity correlated with BMI and lipid levels.
 Overall the researchers found that after taking gender and age into account 34 types of bacteria were postively associated with people’s triglyceride and HDL levels and negatively correlated with their BMI.
 However, no correlation between the microbiome and LDL ('bad' cholesterol) levels and total cholesterol was found.
 Interestingly some studies have already suggested that gut bacteria may be involved in reducing cholesterol levels in our body2,3.